mhamilton-pitt/mhamilton-pitt.github.io/_pages/about.md

 # **News**
-I will be joining the [Operations Management group](https://zicklin.baruch.cuny.edu/faculty-research/academic-departments/management/) at CUNY-Baruch in Fall 2026
+I will be joining the [Operations Management group](https://zicklin.baruch.cuny.edu/subject_matter_expert/operations-management/) at Baruch College, CUNY in Fall 2026

 # **Team**